White Paper Template – Editable Word Document

 - Relevant quotes or metrics to help drive home your main points

 The Solution section is the perfect place to include charts and graphs or small infographics.
-Raw statistical data is essential to establishing credibility in your white paper, but it can be burdensome to digest.
-Piktochart is a service that helps you create custom infographics to include in your white paper, alongside the pie charts and bar graphs you could create in desktop software applications.
+Raw statistical data and/or original research is essential to establishing credibility in your white paper, but it can be burdensome to digest.
+Piktochart is a service that helps you create custom infographics and graphic design to include in your white paper, alongside the pie charts and bar graphs you could create in desktop software applications.

 7. The Conclusion